 - Age 10: Landing a kickflip on my skateboard.

-- Age 17: Learn how to talk woman.
+- Age 17: Learn how to talk to women.

 - Age 19: Become rich and successful.